organicmaps/organicmaps/README.md

 - No crapware
 - ~~No pesticides~~ Purely organic!

-The Android application is verified by <a href="https://reports.exodus-privacy.eu.org/en/reports/app.organicmaps/latest/">Exodus Privacy Project:
+The Android application is verified by the <a href="https://reports.exodus-privacy.eu.org/en/reports/app.organicmaps/latest/">Exodus Privacy Project:

 <img src="docs/privacy/exodus.png" width="400">
 </a>